Professional Schools & Training Programs

 CLICK IMAGE TO ENLARGE

-UCSF is establishing Genetic Counseling Program that is scheduled to admit the first cohort of 12 students September 2021.
-The Program is currently undergoing professional accreditation through the Accreditation Council for Genetic Counseling (ACGC).
+UCSF has established a new Genetic Counseling Program that is scheduled to admit the first cohort of 12 students September 2021.

 The vision of the Genetic Counseling Program is to train genetic counselors that are able to meet the demands of the rapidly expanding field of contemporary genetic medicine and successfully practice in a wide variety of settings.